kailash-manasarovar/statement/docs/timeline/2025/july.md

 - I see the waitress sort of whirl backwards a bit as they brush past her.
 - The waitress goes off sick and doesn't return.
 - It is now 7 days she is off sick.
 She had a very bad cough.
 This might be irrelevant.
+- I believe it is *highly* likely these two came into my room to add substances to my toiletries or whatever it is they do.
+- They must be *going equipped* at all times.
 - There is a lot of activity on X, especially after I post a response to all this.

 ![Taya toll](../../content/images/taya-toll.png)